 Amazon Synopsis: Set in 1790s London, LOVE AND FRIENDSHIP centers on the recently widowed Lady Susan Vernon (Kate Beckinsale), who seeks refuge with her in-laws to escape the scandalous rumors surrounding her private life.

 Why You Should Watch: The Love and Friendship movie is light-hearted and full of wit.
 If you enjoy Oscar Wilde, you may enjoy this fun romp.
-Plus, this lesser-known work from Jane Austen doesn’t get as much notice as her other stories, so it’s nice to finally see a film adaptation.
+Plus, this lesser-known work from Jane Austen doesn’t get as much notice as her other stories, so it’s nice to see a film adaptation finally.
+Plus, Kate Beckinsale gives a fantastic performance as Lady Susan.

 Amazon Synopsis: When Sir Thomas Bertram takes in the 9-year-old daughter of an impoverished relative, his wife has someone to bully.
 Never allowed to forget her good fortune, Fanny’s good nature and fortitude finally win her a valued place in the household and the man of her dreams.
 Anna Massey heads the cast of Jane Austen’s witty Regency romance.